mars0i/pasta/README.md

 The name of this project comes from the r-snipes' strategy of producing lots of offspring, many of whom will be maladapted to their environment and die.
-Like testing pasta by throwing it against the wall to see what sticks.
-Sort of.
+Kind of like testing pasta by throwing it against the wall to see what sticks.

 k-snipes implement a certain kind of evolutionary  <a href="http://www.oxfordreference.com/view/10.1093/acref/9780199766444.001.0001/acref-9780199766444-e-3642?rskey=KrGgBD&result=1">K